German automakers are charged up and ready to take on Tesla

 The Taycan, a four-door sedan that Porsche recently let me try out at the Hockenheimring racing complex south of Heidelberg, provides an early example of what German automakers are capable of.
 The car, with a starting price a little over $100,000, can blast from zero to 60 mph in well under 3 seconds.

-So, it happens, can the Tesla S. But tests by Car and Driver confirmed Porsche's assertion that the Taycan can replicate those blastoffs 10 times in a row, unlike the Tesla, which becomes sluggish with repeat use as the battery wears down.
+So, it happens, can the Tesla S. But tests have confirmed Porsche's assertion that the Taycan can replicate those blastoffs 10 times in a row, unlike the Tesla, which becomes sluggish with repeat use as the battery wears down.
 Porsche has found a way to maintain explosive acceleration even when the battery is not fully charged.

 During an hour of all-out driving on Porsche's serpentine test track, as I was egged on by a Porsche instructor who encouraged me to probe the car's limits, the Taycan stayed glued to the asphalt like a roadster and never showed signs of fatigue.
 I ran out of juice before the car did.